-Paul loved these people who had so vilified and persecuted them.
-He wanted them to know Jesus as he knew him– as all in all, as his sufficiency and strength, as his one exclusive hope.
+Paul loved these people who had so vilified and persecuted him.
+He wanted them to know Jesus as he knew him—as all in all, as his sufficiency and strength, as his one exclusive hope.

 I wonder what a snapshot of my developing soul would look like?
 What about yours?

 I wish I could take a selfie of my soul.

 How might you go about getting a snapshot, a selfie if you will, of your soul?
 What’s going on in there?